Activities | What to see in Roses, Girona and Costa Brava

 Want to know how do fishermen work?
 Join them on one of their outings and discover how they develop trawling or the small-scale fishing for tallarina (shellfishing), tremall or palangre (longline fishing).
 In addition, all-day tours include breakfast and typical fisherman’s communal lunch on the fishing boat itself.

-From 12 to 20 May 2018 visit Girona, Temps de Flors!
+In may visit Girona, Temps de Flors!
 The old town dresses up with spectacular spaces of flowers and plants.
 The exhibition converts into unique gardens, monuments, urban spaces and corners of the city, by painting them colourful and leaving penetrating aromas.
 City and nature are together in the same space!

 A charming village that retains its roots.
 White houses, narrow streets, shops, and especially beautiful coves.
 And for people who like sports, arrive at Cadaqués by walkway, a routes that follow the beaches and coves of the Costa Brava.
 Discover a beautiful way to know the surroundings.

 The cultural tourist Rrain Roses & Cap de Creus Expres offers a new way to visit the town of Roses and the Cap de Creus nature park at the same time affording marvellous panoramic views of the fascinating background landscapes of the park and the Bay of Roses.
 You will be able to admire small beaches with the clear bright waters of the Mediterranean and discover the culture and history of Roses.

 It may also be interesting to see the different weekly markets in the region, such as the Roses on Sunday morning.
 Other recommended visits would be the Jewish quarter of Girona, particularly during the Flower week in May or the medieval town of Besalú and of course Cadaqués and Port Lligat where the house of Salvador Dalí is.